Selbi182/SpotifyDependencies/README.md

 If this property is not set, your app will immediately halt on startup.

 ### Scopes
-Spotify requires your app to explicitely state which parts of their API you require access for.
+Spotify requires your app to explicitly state which parts of their API you require access for.
 Some features are always accessible, while others require explicit permission from the user logging in.
 These must be set by creating a visible Spring component that implements `SpotifyApiScopes`, with the method `requiredScopes()` returning a list of Strings with the scopes you want.

 For example: